amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_evaluation.md

 **Construction:**
 Grid Search CV is process of performing hyperparameter tuning to find the optimal values for given model.
-Here , I applied GridSearch CV to the linear regression model.
+Here , I applied GridSearch CV to the linear regression model(same as that of our main model).
 Also, I applied cross validation 5 times to each of  selected hyperparameter.
 **Evaluation:**
 In our given dataset as value of Mean Average Percentage error and Root mean square error is same as of classic Linear Regression model.
 So tuning the parameters is not helping in